sktelecom/sktelecom.github.io/content/ko/blog/2021/20210328-ElasticLicense/index.md

 **"The After Open Source Era Has Started"** https://monetize.substack.com/p/open-source-eras .
 This article discusses the sea change represented by companies moving to source available licenses.

 **US House of Representatives Committee on the Judiciary's report on investigation into competition in digital markets, spearheaded by the Subcommittee on Antitrust, Commercial and Administrative Law.** https://www.documentcloud.org/documents/7222836-Investigation-of-Competition-in-Digital-Markets.html.
 Note the mention of Elasticsearch on page 326.

----

-<sup>1</sup> "Modification of Final Judgment," August 24, 1982, filed in case 82-0192, United States of America v.
-Western Electric Company, Incorporated, and American Telephone and Telegraph Company, U.S. District Court for the District of Columbia [web.archive.org/web/20060827191354/members.cox](http://web.archive.org/web/20060827191354/members.cox.net/hwilkerson/documents/AT&T_Consent_Decree.pdf).

-<sup>2</sup> The Free Software Definition is similar to the Open Source Definition, but shorter and clearer.

-<sup>3</sup> Open source licenses can contain conditions, such as notices or source code sharing.
-But these are not limitations that tell you what you cannot do with software, they only require that if you elect to do certain things, you also must do others.